franzinc/cl-imagemagick/README.md

-cl-imagemagic: A Common Lisp layer for ImageMagick
+cl-imagemagick: A Common Lisp layer for ImageMagick
 ==================================================

 Table of contents